Mexico arrests construction overseer of collapsed school

-MEXICO CITY — Mexican police have arrested the construction supervisor who oversaw work at an elementary school that collapsed in Mexico City during a September earthquake.
+MEXICO CITY — Mexican police have arrested the construction supervisor who oversaw work at an elementary school that collapsed in Mexico City during a September earthquake, prosecutors said Sunday.

-The attorney general’s office for Mexico City said Sunday that the supervisor will be charged with homicide.
+The attorney general’s office for Mexico City said the supervisor will be charged with homicide.
+Its brief statement did not give the supervisor’s name.

 The 7.1-magnitude earthquake last Sept.
 19 killed 37 at the Enrique Rebsamen elementary school.